AdobeDocs/platform-learn.en/help/tutorial-mobile-ios-objective-c-implementation/add-extensions.md

 ---
-title: Add Extensions to a Mobile Launch property
+title: Add Extensions to a Mobile tags property
-description: Learn how to add extensions to a mobile Launch property.
-This lesson is part of the Implementing the Experience Cloud in Mobile iOS Objective-C Applications tutorial.
+description: Learn how to add extensions to a mobile tags property.
+This lesson is part of the Implement the Experience Cloud in Mobile iOS Objective-C Applications tutorial.
 feature: Tags
 exl-id: b54331d9-02fe-451b-b038-07f6fc58e4c0
 ---
 # Add Extensions

-In this lesson, you will add extensions to your Launch property.
+In this lesson, you will add extensions to your tags property.

 >[!NOTE]